 Walking the route

 The walkers' route has the added bonus of taking in the highest points along the Way.
 These are at Gouk Hill (270m) just outside Helensburgh, in the Kilpatrick Hills (275m) near Carbeth, and at the Hill Fort sites of Bar Hill (155m) and Croy Hill (150m) near Kilsyth.
-For the best views in the east you can climb Arthur's Seat (251m) in Edinburgh or North Berwick Law (187m)
+For the best views in the east you can climb Arthur's Seat (251m) in Edinburgh or North Berwick Law (187m).
+Visit the Hill Walks page for more details.

 What should I wear?